 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 251)

 Operations & Supply Chain Management comprises the design, planning, execution, control, and monitoring of operations and supply chain activities with a focus on the areas of demand planning, quality management, procurement, supply chain optimization, strategic sourcing, transportation and logistics, and materials and inventory management.
 Managers are concerned with each step involved in providing a product or service, and must be familiar with all facets of their company's operations.